How Emotional Neglect In Childhood Affects Us As Adults – SACAP

 But, while orphaned or abandoned children are at greatest risk of suffering from the effects of childhood neglect, children who come from seemingly healthy, happy families can also suffer neglect when parents fail to respond enough to their emotional needs.
 “The demands of modern life do not support attachment,” says Hough-Maxwell.
 “Technology, long work hours, dual-income households, stress… all detract from positive emotional nurturing.”

 Interested in learning more about counselling?
-SACAP offers a range of courses, including part-time and full-time as well as distance learning options.
+SACAP offers a range of courses, including part-time and full-time study options.
 For more information, enquire now.

 Previous post